gagle/node-deferred-queue/README.md

 [![NPM installation](https://nodei.co/npm/deferred-queue.png?mini=true)](https://nodei.co/npm/deferred-queue "NodeICO Badge")

 This module brings to you a very lighweight control flow mechanism that it's meant to be the glue between the user calls and the asynchronous nature of your module.
-It provides a fluent interface, so if your module has an asynchronous api which tends to create the callback pyramid of doom, a deferred queue may help you.
-It can also be used as a standalone module.
+It provides a fluent interface, so if your module has an asynchronous API which tends to create the callback pyramid of doom, a deferred queue may help you.
+It can be also used as a standalone module.

 For example, suppose you have an API like the following one: